-Moving Preparation - February 4, 2020
+Moving Preparation - September 6, 2022

-Reasons why people move to Dallas begin with easy to find jobs
+Reasons why people move to Dallas begin with easy-to-find jobs

 Regardless if you are a recent grad student or just looking for a career change, do yourself a favor and move to Dallas.
 The city is home to some of the wealthiest people in the country and is known for its thriving economy.
 The unemployment rate is around 3%, which is around 1% less compared to 2017.
 The employment rate will grow by around 3.3% in the following year across several major industries.
 All of this is possible thanks to many Fortune 500 companies operating in Dallas, such as American Airlines, AT&T, and Exxon Mobile.
 They employ hundreds of workers, along with many other large companies.
 Things are looking bright for recent grads as well.
 Dallas has been ranked as the second-best city for recent graduates to work in, as well as for rent.
-Last year, there were 16.5% grad-friendly job positions available, and around 11% affordable rent listings.
+Last year, there were 16.5% grad-friendly job positions available and around 11% affordable rent listings.